 If it happens suddenly to one or both nipples, nipple inversion could be a sign of breast cancer.

-It could just be “that” time of the month.
-A lot of women feel this way before or during their periods.
+It could be your period.
+A lot of people who menstruate feel this way before or during their periods.
 This is normal, and usually, the pain goes away on its own.
 But get the pain checked out if it gets worse, if it’s in one area of your chest, or if it affects your daily routine (like working out or picking up your kids).

 Things that can cause breast pain include birth control pills, a large cup size, and hormones.
 During your exam, your doctor may consider whether it might help to change the type of birth control pills (if you’re on them) or adjust your hormone therapy (if you take it for menopause symptoms).
 For some types of breast pain, it may help to cut down on caffeine.

 If you're feeling pain in your armpit and aren't sure where it comes from, you should see your doctor.

 While it could be something as simple as a muscle strain or swollen lymph nodes caused by a viral infection, armpit pain could also be a sign of breast cancer.

 You might have no symptoms of cancer in your breast.
 But underarm pain and swelling could mean that cancer has spread from your breast into your lymph nodes.